ns1-terraform/terraform-provider-ns1/website/docs/r/team.html.markdown

 # ns1\_team

 Provides a NS1 Team resource.
 This can be used to create, modify, and delete teams.
+The credentials used must have the `manage_teams` permission set.

 ## Example Usage